 Did Bonds Go Up When Stocks Went Down in 2008?

-Why Do Bonds Go Up When Stocks Go Down?
+Why Do Treasury Bonds Tend to Go Up When Stocks Go Down?

-Treasury bonds go up during bear stock market because investors flock to investments perceived as safe.
+Treasury bonds have gone up during some bear stock markets because investors flock to investments perceived as safe.

 This may sound complex, but it is very logical and simple when you think about it.